glurth/TileBasedPathFinding/README.md

 This repository provides a generic pathfinding library for Unity, designed to work with any shape of tile-based maps.
 The library includes interfaces for defining tile coordinates and maps, as well as a static class that implements the A* algorithm for pathfinding.
 The main components are the `Eye.Maps` namespace interfaces and pathfinding classes.

+## Installation

+In the unity editor, package manager, click to add a package from a git url:  https://github.com/glurth/UIPrefabGenerator.git

 ## Project Structure

 The repository contains the following main files: